input-output-hk/plinth-static-analyzer-research/audits/Aiken.md

 **May be relevant**

 - **ID-401.
-DAO can change the pool unrestricted:** Minting policy uses input index from redeemer to identify pool UTxO but doesn't verify the presence of pool NFT at that index, allowing attackers to substitute fake UTxO at pool address with arbitrary datum.
-  <ins>Detectable pattern</ins>: input selection by redeemer-provided index without validating presence of identifying NFT at that input
+DAO can change the pool unrestricted:** Minting policy uses input index from redeemer to identify pool UTxO but doesn't verify the presence of pool NFT at that index, allowing attackers to substitute fake UTxO at pool address with arbitrary datum.<br><ins>Detectable pattern</ins>: input selection by redeemer-provided index without validating presence of identifying NFT at that input
 - **ID-301 Zero spam:** Ensure that a minimal amount is actually transacted to avoid the possibility of endless deposit and redeem the same value.
 It is recommended to add some minimal fee to the redeem action to make it more expensive (also check for a minimal amount of tokens to be deposited instead of allowing 0).
 Note: could potentially be detected as operations that don't change state [UNCHANGED-STATE]
-- **ID-302 Destroy allows hijacking the pool:** Not checking the output datum and value when the pool is spent with the Destroy redeemer.
-  <ins>Detectable pattern</ins>: lack of check of the output datum and value.
+- **ID-302 Destroy allows hijacking the pool:** Not checking the output datum and value when the pool is spent with the Destroy redeemer.<br><ins>Detectable pattern</ins>: lack of check of the output datum and value.
 [MISSING-DATUM-VALIDATION]
 - **ID-303.
-Lack of checking of the purpose field of the staking validator:** Staking validator doesn't validate ScriptPurpose field, allowing unintended execution of delegate or deregister actions instead of reward withdrawal, with deregistration invalidating DAO policy checks.
-  <ins>Detectable pattern</ins>: staking validator without purpose field validation in script context
+Lack of checking of the purpose field of the staking validator:** Staking validator doesn't validate ScriptPurpose field, allowing unintended execution of delegate or deregister actions instead of reward withdrawal, with deregistration invalidating DAO policy checks.<br><ins>Detectable pattern</ins>: staking validator without purpose field validation in script context
-- **ID-201 Pool creation:** Pool NFT and liquidity token minting policies don't validate destination address or initial pool datum state during minting, relying entirely on off-chain code for correct initialization.
-  <ins>Detectable pattern</ins>: minting policy missing destination address validation for minted tokens and checks on the correctness of the datum missing.
+- **ID-201 Pool creation:** Pool NFT and liquidity token minting policies don't validate destination address or initial pool datum state during minting, relying entirely on off-chain code for correct initialization.<br><ins>Detectable pattern</ins>: minting policy missing destination address validation for minted tokens and checks on the correctness of the datum missing.
 [MISSING-ADDRESS-VALIDATION]
 - **ID-202.
-Fee consistency checks:** Protocol validates individual bounds for feeNum and treasuryFee but doesn't enforce their relationship, allowing feeNum - treasuryFee to become negative and break all swap transactions.
-  <ins>Detectable pattern</ins>: subtraction without relational constraint (eg. treasuryFee >= feeNum)
+Fee consistency checks:** Protocol validates individual bounds for feeNum and treasuryFee but doesn't enforce their relationship, allowing feeNum - treasuryFee to become negative and break all swap transactions.<br><ins>Detectable pattern</ins>: subtraction without relational constraint (eg. treasuryFee >= feeNum)
-- **ID-101 Other token name:** Pool NFT and pool liquidity minting policies allow minting any number of tokens that are named differently than the configured ones.
-  <ins>Detectable pattern</ins>: incomplete validation of token tuple components (cs, tn, n) [INCOMPLETE-TOKEN-VALIDATION]
+- **ID-101 Other token name:** Pool NFT and pool liquidity minting policies allow minting any number of tokens that are named differently than the configured ones.<br><ins>Detectable pattern</ins>: incomplete validation of token tuple components (cs, tn, n) [INCOMPLETE-TOKEN-VALIDATION]
 - **ID-106.
-Duplicates in DAO signers:** DAOPolicy signer list doesn't check for duplicates, allowing some key holders to have amplified voting power and increased risk if compromised.
-  <ins>Detectable pattern</ins>: lists of identity/authorization types (PubKeyHash, Address, ValidatorHash, etc.) without uniqueness validation
+Duplicates in DAO signers:** DAOPolicy signer list doesn't check for duplicates, allowing some key holders to have amplified voting power and increased risk if compromised.<br><ins>Detectable pattern</ins>: lists of identity/authorization types (PubKeyHash, Address, ValidatorHash, etc.) without uniqueness validation
 - **ID-108 Optimize output datum validation:** Validation on the continuing datum of the pool is done comparing individual fields of the input datum with the fields of the output datum.
-Instead, constructing the expected datum and compare it against the actual datum in the continuing pool output would be more efficient.
-  <ins>Detectable pattern</ins>: multiple individual field comparisons between datums
+Instead, constructing the expected datum and compare it against the actual datum in the continuing pool output would be more efficient.<br><ins>Detectable pattern</ins>: multiple individual field comparisons between datums
-- **ID-109 Treasury fee denominator must be equal to fee denominator:** Two constants with the same value that are used for the same purpose, could lead to misunderstandings in the future.
-  <ins>Detectable pattern</ins>: Two constats
+- **ID-109 Treasury fee denominator must be equal to fee denominator:** Two constants with the same value that are used for the same purpose, could lead to misunderstandings in the future.<br><ins>Detectable pattern</ins>: Two constats
 - **ID-111.
-Unnecessary if in correctLpTokenDelta:**
-  <ins>Detectable pattern</ins>: conditional logic made redundant by subsequent constraints.
+Unnecessary if in correctLpTokenDelta:**<br><ins>Detectable pattern</ins>: conditional logic made redundant by subsequent constraints.
 Requires constraint solving and data flow analysis to detect unreachable branches
-- **ID-114 Unnecessary datum re-construction:** Function extracts fields from input datum, reconstructs new datum from those fields, then compares to output datum instead of direct equality check.
-  <ins>Detectable pattern</ins>: datum fields extracted and immediately used to reconstruct identical datum structure
+- **ID-114 Unnecessary datum re-construction:** Function extracts fields from input datum, reconstructs new datum from those fields, then compares to output datum instead of direct equality check.<br><ins>Detectable pattern</ins>: datum fields extracted and immediately used to reconstruct identical datum structure

 **Not relevant**